nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.18.
 Complete or Make Incomplete a Task : `mark`

 Marks a task to be complete or incomplete. <br>
-Format: `mark [complete/incomplete] INDEX`
+Format: `mark [complete/incomplete] INDEX(ES)`

-> * Using complete as a parameter will mark the selected task as complete.
+> * Using complete as a parameter will mark the selected task(s) as complete.
-> * Using incomplete as a parameter will mark the selected task as incomplete.
+> * Using incomplete as a parameter will mark the selected task(s) as incomplete.
 > * Using neither will default the command to mark as complete.
+> * Supports marking of multiple indexes in a single command, by best effort matching.
+> * The system is whitespace insensitive i.e. `delete 3-6` is the same as `delete 3 - 6`.

 Example:
 * `mark complete 1` <br>